NeuralEnsemble/python-neo/doc/source/core.rst

 NumPy compatibility
 ===================

-Neo data objects inherit from :py:class:`Quantity`, which in turn inherits from NumPy :py:class:`ndarray`.
+Neo data objects inherit from :py:class:`Quantity` (by using units module), which in turn inherits from NumPy :py:class:`ndarray`.
 This means that a Neo :py:class:`AnalogSignal` is also a :py:class:`Quantity` and an array, giving you access to all of the methods available for those objects.